juicedata/juicefs/docs/en/guide/dir-stats.md

 }
 ```

-Upon seeing `"DirStats": true`, directory stats is successfully enabled, if you'd like to disable it:
+If `"DirStats": true` appears, the directory statistics feature is successfully enabled.
+To disable it:

 ```shell
 $ juicefs config redis://localhost --dir-stats=false